dairycultist/boobcraft/README.md

 ## TO-DO

-- function to retexture a mesh
+- make meshes "singletons," requiring an external transform to be rendered (may be expanded to also externalize the texture, unsure yet)
-- texture clip transparency
+- texture clip transparency (discard any fully black pixels in unshaded)
+- switch to opengl 1.1 for minimalism (and comparability to 3DS/HL1)

 ## References

-the game programmer doesn't even have to think about OpenGL and all that; it's all handled by the engine!
+the game programmer doesn't even have to think about OpenGL and all that; it's all handled by the engine! abstraction!

-Making a 3D game (moreso engine...) like it's 1998(ish).
 Minimal and lightweight.
 Trying to use only snake case and failing.

-3DS vibes. or HL vibes idk

 [Miku model used for testing](https://sketchfab.com/3d-models/hatsune-miku-low-poly-6668784e9dfa46ba92bc28f85d8154e5)